Antibiotic Research UK is run by the Trustees (Chairman Mr Ashley Burgess), who are elected by the Members.

-Colin has founded three university spinout companies and is the founder of Antibiotic Research UK.
-He believe passionately in the new charity and says ‘there is an urgent need to develop new drugs to tackle antibiotic resistant infections.
+Colin founded three University of York spinout companies and is the founder of Antibiotic Research UK.
+He believe passionately in the new charity and says ‘there is an urgent need to develop new drugs to tackle antibiotic resistant infections as well as educating the public and professionals about antibiotic resistance.
 Antibiotic Research UK as a charity can make a substantial impact as it is a non-profit organisation.
 The Charity is working with some of the world’s experts in antibiotic resistance to reach its goal’.
-Colin was an Honorary Professor of Pharmacology at the Hull York Medical School, University of York.
+Colin was the founder and Director of the Jack Birch Unit for Environmental Carcinogenesis and was an Honorary Professor of Pharmacology at the Hull York Medical School, University of York.

 Professor Chris G Dowson

 Professor Chris G Dowson (School of Life Sciences, University of Warwick, UK) has, for many years, examined the emergence and evolution of antibiotic resistance across a wide range of bacteria.
 His recent focus has been to better understand how penicillin targets bacteria.
 This began during his postdoctoral time at the University of Sussex, in the laboratory of Professor Spratt (1986-1990) and subsequently with his Lister Institute Centenary Fellowship (1991-1996).
 He currently holds a personal chair at Warwick University and is a member of the Medical Research Council Infections and Immunity Board.